davepinch/pinchy.cc/_posts/2019-07-05-he-was-but-a-thought.md

 ---
-title: "He was but a thought."
+title: "He was but a thought"
 tags:
   - Lofty Thoughts
+  - Public Domain
   - Story Prompt
 ---